 Rebuild your confidence: If you’re early in your plan, it can help to redo the week you left off on before moving forward.
 That way you’re building a strong foundation again rather than forcing your body to catch up.

 Plan Realignment: If you’ve missed 3 or more workouts, you’ll see a Plan Realignment popup at the bottom of your Today and Plan tabs.
-This handy feature helps you adjust your training based on the sessions you’ve missed.
+This handy feature helps you adjust your training to account for the sessions you’ve missed.

-A quick tip: to trigger the popup, leave those workouts unmarked — don’t mark them as complete or skipped.
-Once it appears, you’ll be able to shift your plan so it reflects where you are right now, instead of where you “should have been.”
+Note: To trigger the Plan Realignment pop-up feature, you’ll need to leave missed workouts unticked - please don’t mark them as completed or skipped.
+Once the pop-up feature appears, you’ll be able to shift your plan to account for the time away and reflect where you are right now, rather than where you “should have been.”

-And if you want an even gentler return, you can adjust your Training Volume and Difficulty under Plan tab > Manage Plan > Training Preferences.
+And if you want an even gentler return, you can adjust your Training Volume and Difficulty using your plan's Training Preferences.

 If you've not been feeling your best, it’s natural to be a bit stiff or sore when you start running again.
 But how do you know if it’s normal soreness or something more serious?
 Make sure you understand the difference between expected soreness and pain, which could be a sign to watch out for something more serious.